An Exploration of Baroque Art, Architecture & Sculpture

 Sculpture.

-As in baroque art, the aesthetic preferences of the eighteenth century encouraged a departure from the heavy formality of the seventeenth century, allowing the creation of gay, lively subjects and of forms and compositions with new freedom, immediacy, and lightness.
+As in Baroque art, the aesthetic preferences of the eighteenth century encouraged a departure from the heavy formality of the seventeenth century, allowing the creation of lively subjects, forms, and compositions with new freedom, immediacy, and lightness.
 The primary source of inspiration for eighteenth-century sculptors was the emotion and mobility displayed in Puget’s work of the seventeenth century.

 John Baptist II Lemoyne François-Marie Arouet Baroque Sculpture